tirthraj07/Memory-Allocator/README.md

-﻿# Dynamic Heap Memory Allocator
+﻿# Dynamic Heap Memory Allocator with Integrated Garbage Collection
 ### By Tirthraj Mahajan

-This project is a custom memory allocator in C++ from scratch designed to manage memory with fine control and efficiency.
+This project is a custom memory allocator in C++ designed from scratch to manage memory with fine control and efficiency, now enhanced with an integrated mark-and-sweep garbage collection mechanism.
 It implements chunk-based memory management using a best-fit allocation strategy and a binary search tree (BST) to track free chunks by size.
-We leverage the sbrk system call to manage heap space, providing dynamic expansion and shrinkage of memory as needed.
+We leverage the sbrk system call to dynamically manage heap space, providing both expansion and shrinkage as needed.

-To reduce internal fragmentation, our allocator coalesces adjacent free chunks, combining them into larger blocks.
+To reduce internal fragmentation, the allocator coalesces adjacent free chunks, combining them into larger blocks.
 This coalescing strategy optimizes memory usage by preventing small, unusable chunks from scattering across the heap, ensuring more contiguous memory blocks are available for future allocations.
-The allocator also provides a custom allocate_new function that uses templates and placement syntax, allowing for efficient object construction within allocated memory.
+Additionally, the allocator provides a custom allocate_new function that uses templates and placement syntax, allowing for efficient object construction directly within allocated memory.

+### **Garbage Collection Process**
+The **mark-and-sweep garbage collection** is implemented using **Depth-First Search (DFS)** to traverse the object graph during the mark phase.
+The allocator identifies reachable memory chunks starting from a set of GC roots and marks them as "in use."
+In the sweep phase, a **sliding window algorithm** scans the heap for unmarked memory chunks, reclaiming unused memory and coalescing adjacent free chunks to optimize space usage.

+This project employs a **stop-the-world garbage collection** approach, meaning that during garbage collection, the execution of the program is temporarily paused.
+This ensures the integrity of the memory being managed, as no new allocations or deallocations occur while the mark-and-sweep algorithm is in progress.
+Although this approach simplifies the implementation and guarantees correctness, it may introduce brief pauses in execution, making it more suitable for systems where occasional interruptions are acceptable.

+This integration of garbage collection into the allocator enhances its robustness by automating memory management while maintaining fine-grained control and efficiency.
+It exemplifies a blend of classic algorithms, modern optimization techniques, and foundational principles of memory management, paving the way for further innovation in custom allocator design.

 ## Strategies Used

 1. **Chunk-based Memory Management**: Memory is divided into chunks, each managed by metadata containing allocation status, size, and neighboring chunk information for merging.
 2. **Best-Fit Allocation**: To reduce fragmentation, the allocator searches for the best-fitting free chunk that matches the requested size.
 3. **Binary Search Tree (BST)**: A BST is used to organize free chunks efficiently by size for allocation and by pointer for deallocation, optimizing memory access.
+4. **Mark-and-Sweep Garbage Collection** : Ensures unused memory is reclaimed automatically, reducing memory leaks and simplifying memory management.

 ---